 - Commenting on someone else’s post.
 If you don’t have a large social media audience, commenting is a great way to get in front of other people’s audience (plus the person will appreciate you engaging with their content).
 Your comment should acknowledge the original post and add new information or perspective.

 - Writing an original post that helps readers solve a problem or points them to useful information.
 When writing a post, try to start out with a short story that will pull the reader in before dispensing your advice.

-- Be sparing with tags and hashtags.
+- Being carefull with tags and hashtags.
 A common signal for “spammy” content is when people tag way too many people and add too many hashtags (and the algorithms have picked up on this).
 To get the most reach, you should only tag 1-3 people in your post and use only 1-5 hashtags.